 But there’s a problem.
 It came up on my weekly grocery run.
 I rolled out of the store with a shopping car packed with two dozen grocery bags.
 While all pickup trucks have large beds, only one has a trunk, and it’s not the Raptor.
 I could have just done something Clarkson-ian and put my groceries in the open bed, allowing them to roll around, possibly fall out, and then tell you how pickups suck.
 But I didn’t.
 Instead I raised the cushions of the rear seats, which yields a ton of floor space, and placed my groceries there.
 This would have been a problem if I had passengers.

 On daddy duty

 Being a parent means that you’re also a chauffeur.
 During my daughter’s 90-minute lacrosse practice I usually go to a coffee shop.
-I spend my time sitting in a small wooden chair, working on my laptop or watching something on my iPod while.
+I spend my time sitting in a small wooden chair, working on my laptop or watching something on my iPad.
 That didn’t happen when I had the Raptor.
 I got a thermos of coffee from home and made myself comfortable in the heated back seat.
 With my legs on the center console, I was very comfortable.
 Things would have been so much better if there was a fold-out table to rest my tablet on, but that’s asking a lot.
 Still, there were 12-volt, 120-volt, and USB sockets that allowed charging of just about anything.